burakTuran00/Centipede/README.md

 -UI.

-You can play in this addres: https://sharemygame.com/@Poki/
+You can play in this addres via WebGL: https://sharemygame.com/@Poki/